Low-probability Tokens Sustain Exploration in Reinforcement Learning with Verifiable Reward: Experiments

 \subsection{Results}

-As shown in Figure~\ref{fig:14b_combined_metrics} and Table~\ref{tab:main-results}, Lp-Reg achieves state-of-the-art performance across five challenging mathematical reasoning benchmarks on both 14B and 32B model scales.
+As shown in Figure~\ref{fig:32b_scaling_combined_metrics}, Lp-Reg enables a continuous reinforcement learning scaling for $3,000$ training steps, totaling $81,204$ GPU-hours on the Qwen2.5-32B-Base model.
+Furthermore, Figure~\ref{fig:14b_offpolicy_onpolicy_comparison} and Table~\ref{tab:main-results} reveal that Lp-Reg achieves state-of-the-art performance across five challenging mathematical reasoning benchmarks on both 14B and 32B model scales.
 On the Qwen3-14B model, on-policy Lp-Reg sets a new benchmark with an average accuracy of $60.17\%$, surpassing the next best method, 80/20, by $2.66\%$.
-Notably, Lp-Reg’s advantage is more pronounced on the newer Qwen3-14B base model compared to the older Qwen2.5-32B.
+Notably, Lp-Reg’s advantage is more pronounced on the newer Qwen3-14B base model compared to the older Qwen2.5-32B in the first $1,000$ training steps.
 We hypothesize that as base models improve, their capacity for nuanced, low-probability reasoning increases, creating a richer substrate for the emergence of valuable \textit{reasoning sparks}, which Lp-Reg can then effectively protect and leverage.

-Our experiments consistently show the superiority of on-policy training over off-policy methods across 14B and 32B scales.
+Our experiments consistently show the superiority of on-policy training over off-policy methods across 14B and 32B scales in Figure~\ref{fig:14b_offpolicy_onpolicy_comparison}.
 This is due to the inherent stability of on-policy updates, which avoid distribution shifts caused by mismatched data-sampling and training policies.
 Off-policy methods, such as Clip-Higher, often rely on importance sampling clipping, leading to instability.
 While competitive on Qwen2.5-32B, Clip-Higher's performance drops on Qwen3-14B, highlighting its fragility.
 In contrast, Lp-Reg’s self-contained, policy-intrinsic regularization ensures its effectiveness in both on-policy and off-policy settings, unlike competing methods that are heavily reliant on off-policy importance sampling.

 Beyond raw performance, Lp-Reg demonstrates a distinct entropy signature indicative of a healthy exploration-exploitation balance.
 As shown in Figure~\ref{fig:14b_combined_metrics}, methods like Clip-Higher induce a continuous, often artificial increase in policy entropy.
 Lp-Reg, however, facilitates a dynamic, multi-phase entropy trajectory: entropy initially decreases as the model learns core reasoning patterns, then gradually increases to foster exploration as performance improves, and finally stabilizes within a healthy range as accuracy converges.
 This adaptive behavior stems from our confidence-aware regularization, which selectively protects \textit{reasoning sparks} without amplifying low-probability out-of-context irrelevant noise.